Empire State Plaza: Conception

-Area before demolition
+Antecedent

 When the State of New York seized the area in March 1962, it was home to about 7,000 residents according to the 1960 US Census.
 Like urban cores in most other American cities in the Northeast and Midwest, downtown Albany had seen sharp declines in white population, downtown retail activity, and hotel occupancy rates since World War II.
 At the same time, the African American population had doubled in the downtown census tracts between 1950 and 1960.
 At the time of the State's 1962 seizure, the largest ethnic group in the entire area was African American, at about 14% of the total population.
 First and second generation Italian Americans made up about 10% of the area's population.

 The 98-acre area was made up of several distinct neighborhoods.
 To the south, clustered around Madison and Grand streets was the heart of Albany's Italian American community.
 Although only about half of Little Italy was seized by the State, the demolition and subsequent noise and dirt associated with the construction of the Empire State Plaza led many residents to move, even if their homes were not appropriated.
 To the north lay Albany's rooming house district, centered on Jay, Lancaster, and Hudson streets between Eagle and S. Swan.
 About 10% of the buildings torn down for the Empire State Plaza were rooming houses.
 In them lived over 1,000 single men, often elderly and poor.
 They made up about one third of all households and at least 15% of the take area's population.
 The eastern part of the take area, where the South Mall Arterial is now, was Albany's "Gut", an area of cheap hotels, flophouses, and dive bars.
 The take area also boasted elegant homes, particularly on State Street at the northern end and Elm Street below Madison.